Byzantine Multiple Access Channels -- Part I: Reliable Communication: The -user

-\end{thm} Similar to the three user case (Section~\ref{sec:random_proof_sketch}), we prove Theorem~\ref{thm:random_k} by showing an achievability for the strong adversary and a converse for the weak adversary.
-The converse can be proved by a simple extension of the converse of Theorem~\ref{thm:random} (three-user randomized coding capacity region) and is skipped.
+where the mutual information above is evaluated using the joint distribution $p(u) q(\vecx_{\cQ}|u)\prod_{j\in\cQ^c}p(x_j|u)W(y|\vecx_{\cQ},\vecx_{\cQ^c})$. \pink{Here, an upper bound of $2^k$ on $|\mathcal{U}|$ can be shown using the convex cover method~\cite[Appendix~C]{YHKEG}.} \pink{\begin{remark} As discussed after Lemma~\ref{lemma:maximal sets}, the capacity region of a \bmac remains unchanged even if a set $\cQ= \cap_{i=1}^{t}\cQ_i$ is removed from $\cA$.
+It is easy to verify that the rate region $\cR$ shares this property.
+For instance, for the three user case, let $\cA = \inb{\emptyset,\{1\},\{2\}, \{3\}}$.
+Consider the constraint corresponding to $\cQ = \emptyset$ and $\cJ = \inb{1,2,3}$ in \eqref{rate_region_k_user} This is implied by the following constraints which correspond to $\cQ = \inb{3}$, $\cJ = \inb{1,2}$ and $\cQ = \inb{1}$, $\cJ = \inb{3}$ respectively Now, the implication follows from where $(a)$ follows from the conditional independence of $X_1, X_2, X_3$ given $U$.
+Hence, the sum rate constraint (corresponding to $\emptyset$) is redundant in the three user case. \end{remark}} \begin{thm} For a $k$-user \bmac, \pink{ } \end{thm} \pink{Similar to the three user case (Section~\ref{sec:random_proof_sketch}), we prove Theorem~\ref{thm:random_k} by showing an achievability in the standard model and a converse for the weak adversary.
+The converse can be proved by a simple extension of the proof of the converse of Theorem~\ref{thm:random} (three-user randomized coding capacity region) and is skipped}.
 The achievability uses arguments similar to the proof of achievability of Theorem~\ref{thm:random}.
-It is shown in Appendix~\ref{section:k_user_rand}.
+It is shown in Appendix~\ref{section:k_user_rand}. }